 Orbital position limitations

-) No broadcasting satellite serving an area in Region 1 and using a frequency in the band 11.7-12.2 GHz shall occupy a nominal orbital position further west than 37.2° W or further east than 146° E.
+1) No broadcasting satellite serving an area in Region 1 and using a frequency in the band 11.7-12.2 GHz shall occupy a nominal orbital position further east than 146° E.

+Broadcasting satellites serving an area in Region 1 using a frequency in the band 11.7-12.2 GHz and occupying a nominal orbital position further west than 37.2° W shall be in accordance with Resolution [1.4] (WRC-19).

-2) No broadcasting satellite serving an area in Region 2 that involves an orbital position different from that contained in the Region 2 Plan shall occupy a nominal orbital position:
+2) No broadcasting satellite serving an area in Region 2 that involves an orbital position different from that contained in the Region 2 Plan shall occupy a nominal orbital position

-a) further east than 54° W in the band 12.5-12.7 GHz; or

-b) further east than 44° W in the band 12.2-12.5 GHz; or

 c) further west than 175.2° W in the band 12.2-12.7 GHz.

+Broadcasting satellites not operating under an original Region 2 Plan assignment in Article 11 serving an area in Region 2 using a frequency in the band 12.5-12.7 GHz and occupying a nominal orbital position further east than 54° W shall be in accordance with Resolution [1.4] (WRC-19).

 Broadcasting satellites not operating under an original Region 2 Plan assignment in Article 11 serving an area in Region 2 using a frequency in the band 12.5-12.7 GHz and occupying a nominal orbital position further east than 54° W shall be in accordance with Resolution [1.4] (WRC-19).

 Reasons: To provide the BSS additional orbital resources while ensuring the protection of, and without imposing additional constraints on existing and planned FSS networks.